Holidays may be looking a little different this year, but thankfully East Anglia has plenty to offer if you’re thinking of booking a mini break.

 Saffron Walden, Essex

 If you’re looking for a country escape but still want amenities on your doorstep, then book a weekend break in Saffron Walden.
 The small market town has plenty of tearooms and restaurants.
-Shop at the bi-weekly market, boutiques or antique stores.
+Shop at the twice weekly market, boutiques or antique stores.
 Explore the 17th century Audley End House and Gardens, Bridge End Gardens and Audley End Park.
 If you have little ones in tow hop aboard the Audley End Miniature Railway or visit Stansted Mountfitchet Castle.
 Saffron Walden is surrounded by pretty villages with lovely country walks and cosy pubs.

 Eat: The Coach & Horses Pub, Newport